cevn/railswolf/README.md

     # IPv6 local connections:
     host    all             all             ::1/128                 trust

-After this, the app should properly work.
+After this, the app should properly work, after running `rake db:reset` in the app directory.

-Please feel free to use a different markup language if you do not plan to run
-<tt>rake doc:app</tt>.